 Last updated in December 2013

 Brunei views Germany as an important economic partner, both bilaterally and in the context of the dialogue between ASEAN and the European Union.
 The two countries have maintained uninterrupted diplomatic relations since Brunei gained independence in 1984.
-The Federal Chancellor’s visit to Bandar Seri Begawan in 1997 and the Sultan’s official and working visits to Germany in 1998, together with further visits by the Sultan in 2002 and 2011 and the Crown Prince’s trip to Germany in 2006 to attend the FIFA World Cup, have helped intensify relations between the two countries.
+The Federal Chancellor’s visit to Bandar Seri Begawan in 1997 and the Sultan’s official visit to Germany in 1998, together with further visits by the Sultan in 2002 and 2011 and the Crown Prince’s trip to Germany in 2006 to attend the FIFA World Cup, have helped intensify relations between the two countries.

 Federal Foreign Minister Westerwelle travelled to Brunei to attend the ASEAN-EU Ministerial Meeting from 25 to 27 April 2012.
-During this trip, he met with his Brunei counterpart Prince Bolkiah.
+During this trip, he met with his Brunei counterpart Prince Bolkiah, among others.
 The two ministers had previously met at the 2010 ASEAN-EU Ministerial Meeting in Madrid.

-Other important recent events were the talks between Brunei’s Minister of Health Pehin Dato Adanan and Federal Health Minister Rösler in Berlin in November 2010 and the visits to Bandar Seri Begawan by German Bundestag delegations in February 2007 and January 2011.
+Other recent contacts were the talks between Brunei’s Minister of Health Pehin Dato Adanan and then Federal Health Minister Rösler in Berlin in November 2010 and the visits to Bandar Seri Begawan by German Bundestag delegations in February 2007 and January 2011.

-In April 2013, Parliamentary State Secretary at the Federal Ministry of Health Widmann-Mauz signed a memorandum of understanding with Brunei’s Ministry of Health that focused on the further training of doctors and nursing staff.
-In the health care sector, the North-West Hospital in Frankfurt am Main is already providing successful support for the construction of a neurology clinic at the Jerudong Park Medical Centre (JPMC) in Darussalam.
+In April 2013, the Federal Ministry of Health signed a memorandum of understanding with Brunei’s Ministry of Health that focused on the further training of doctors and nursing staff.
+In the health care sector, the North-West Hospital in Frankfurt am Main has, since 2010, been providing successful support to Brunei in setting up a neurology clinic at the Jerudong Park Medical Centre (JPMC) in Darussalam.
 The cooperation is to be extended to other areas of medicine (the training and further training of doctors and nursing staff) and to research cooperation with the Universiti Brunei Darussalam.